aomlomics/FAIReSheets/README.md

 ## Setup

 ### Access Request (Required)
-Before using FAIReSheets, you'll need to request access.
+Before using FAIRe2NODE, you'll need to request access.
 This only needs to happen once:

 1. Email bayden.willms@noaa.gov
 2. Include your Google account email in the request (the one you'll use to access Google Sheets)